 Note - The LDAP client supports passwords only in the CRYPT format; UNIX Crypt or MD5.
 Therefore the passwords on the LDAP server must support it as well.
-Refer to the Fujitsu M10/SPARC M10 Systems System Operation and Administration Guide for more information.
+Refer to the Fujitsu SPARC M12 and Fujitsu M10/SPARC M10 System Operation and Administration Guide for more information.
 Also note that an XSCF user account user name cannot match an LDAP user name, and an XSCF user account (UID) number cannot match an LDAP UID number.

--B baseDN Specifies distinguished name for the search base.
+The following options are supported. -в baseDN Specifies distinguished name for the search base.
 Maximum character length is 128 characters. -b bind Sets the identity to use when binding to the LDAP server.
 Maximum character length is 128 characters -c certchain Imports an LDAP server certificate from the remote file specified in certchain .
 The server certificate must be in PEM format.
-Remote files are specified using the standard scp syntax, that is, [user@]host:file. , and imported using scp.
+Remote files are specified using the standard scp syntax, that is, [user@]host:file., and imported using scp.
 If the copy requires a user password you will be prompted for it.
 Use of this option implicitly enables the use of Transport Layer Security (TLS) when connecting to LDAP.
 This may be disabled by specifying certchain as none.
 The server certificate must be 64 Kbytes in size or less, and it must be valid or it will be rejected. -h Displays usage statement.
-When used with other options or operands, an error occurs.

-will be prompted for the password.
+When used with other options or operands, an error occurs. -p Sets a password to use when binding to the LDAP server.
+You will be prompted for the password.